Protracted social conflict: International linkages

 This involves the "political-economic relations of economic dependency within the international economic system, and the network of political-military linkages constituting regional and global patterns of clientage and cross-border interest."

 Weaker states, like those often involved in protracted social conflict, tend to be more influenced by outside connections both economically and politically.
 For example, many states are dependent on an external supply of armament.
 To overcome the dominance of the international economy, the country in question must work to build institutions that can ease global dependency and stimulate domestic economic growth.

+Historical trauma

+One increasingly discussed cause of protracted social conflict is historical trauma, which is the collection of adverse responses and experiences groups have after being subjected to violence such as colonization, ethnocide, and structural inequalities.
+In this view, historical trauma is a very common underlying causes of protracted social conflict and is often under-addressed in conflict resolution processes.